Zjinnnn/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-* `STUDENT_NAME` should be a string made up of alphanumerical characters and spaces, with no special characters.
+* `STUDENT_NAME` should be a string made up of alphanumeric characters and spaces, with no special characters.
 * `STUDENT_ID` should be a string made up of alphanumeric characters, with no special characters or spaces.
 It should begin with the capital letter 'A', followed by 7 numbers, and end with a letter.

 </div>